All Episodes

 But I don't believe that he shot Charlie Kirk.

-Yeah, my understanding is in the again, I haven't read as much as I should, is that he's not cooperating.
+Yeah, my understanding is in the, again, I haven't read as much as I should, is that he's not cooperating.

-And apparently he is sticking to I did not do this.
+And apparently he is sticking to, I did not do this.

 Yeah, wouldn't you if you were innocent?

-Yeah, well, I mean, that does make sense.
+Yeah, I mean, that does make sense.

 Yeah.

-Yeah, I mean, uh, he's a scapegoat.
+I mean, he's a scapegoat.

-And and one of the tells in this is how all the people that want you to swallow this narrative are saying, death sentence, death sentence, We have to put him to death as quickly as possible.
+And one of the tells in this is how all the people that want you to swallow this narrative are saying, death sentence, death sentence.

 You know, Lee Harvey Oswald.